jamiexie/Covid_TA_cellxgene_install/README.md

 ## 2. Open terminal
 Spotlight search (command+space bar): terminal

-## 3. Check python version is 3.8
-python --version

-## 4. Install python dependencies
+## 3. Install python dependencies
 pip install scanpy

 pip install louvain

-## 5. Install cellxgene
+## 4. Install cellxgene
 pip install cellxgene

-## 6. Download h5ad files:
+## 5. Download h5ad files:
 https://drive.google.com/drive/u/0/folders/1rCXJjCX5fN2_7YH2k-hmjGF7WUGEbo3Q

 Save .h5ad files to your folder of choice.
 This folder will contain your annotations from cellxgene so make sure you know where it is!

-## 7. Navigate to folder where you have saved .h5ad files and open h5ad in cellxgene
+## 6. Navigate to folder where you have saved .h5ad files and open h5ad in cellxgene
 *This is the step you will do every time you want to use cellxgene*

 For example, if my .h5ad is in ~/Documents/COVID_TA: